decaporg/decap-cms/README.md

 A CMS for static site generators.
 Give non-technical users a simple way to edit and add content to any site built with a static site generator.

-Netlify CMS is released under the [MIT License](LICENSE).
-Please make sure you understand its [implications and guarantees](https://writing.kemitchell.com/2016/09/21/MIT-License-Line-by-Line.html).

 ## How it works

 Netlify CMS is a single-page app that you pull into the `/admin` part of your site.